mercredi 17 octobre 2018 - 19:49 UTC

-The NOAA SWPC has a minor G1 geomagnetic storm watch in effect for Wednesday, 27 June.
+The NOAA SWPC has issued a minor G1 geomagnetic storm watch for this Friday, 19 October.

 Vous êtes de plus en plus nombreux à consulter SpaceWeatherLive pour suivre l'activité solaire ou aurorale, et avec le traffic les coûts du serveur augmentent.
 Si vous appréciez SpaceWeatherLive, soutenez notre projet en faisant un don afin que nous puissions continuer à vous informer !

 |Dernière classe M:||20/10/2017||M1.0|

 |Dernier orage géomagnétique:||13/10/2018||Kp5 (G1)|

 |Nombre de jours sans taches solaires en 2018:||165|